 Menopause is a major life change that every middle-aged woman will go through.
-The hormonal changes can trigger a number of uncomfortable symptoms.
-These include hot flashes, fatigue, vaginal dryness, weight gain, loss of libido and irritability.
+Hormonal changes can trigger a number of uncomfortable symptoms.
+These include hot flashes, fatigue, vaginal dryness, weight gain, loss of libido, and irritability.

 Unfortunately, the above-mentioned symptoms can make daily life quite difficult.
 That being said, the use of essential oils can provide more natural relief for menopausal symptoms.

 According to a Korean report published in the Evidence-Based Complementary and Alternative Medicine journal, 60 menopausal women aged 45 to 54 years who participated in an essential oil massage reported a reduction in menopausal symptoms after the massage

 One particular theory on the effectiveness of essential oils is due to their content of phytoestrogens (plant-based estrogen).